 Students call Andreen friendly, homey, cozy, rustic and lovely.

 Andreen has several furnished study spaces including a newly renovated lobby lounge and basement.

 Every October, Andreen students host the Hallowdreen haunted house, popular among professors’ children.

 Westerlin Residence Center

-Westerlin Residence Center is the hub of the upper-campus residential are, housing 455 students in three wings: Jenny Lind, Immanuel and Westerlin.
+Westerlin Residence Center is the hub of the upper-campus residential area, housing 455 students in three wings: Jenny Lind, Immanuel and Westerlin.

-Also conveniently located next to the PepsiCo Recreation Center and near the College Hill district, Westerlin is being renovated and air-conditioned, wing by wing, scheduled for completion in summer of 2017.
+Conveniently located next to the PepsiCo Recreation Center and near the College Hill district, Westerlin was recently was renovated and air-conditioned.

 Students in Westerlin call it lively, social, exciting, gregarious, engaged and cheerful.